2006–2008 Bangladesh political crisis: State of emergency

 On the same day as the UN and EU withdrawal, Chief Advisor Iajuddin Ahmed announced a state of emergency in Bangladesh.
-He established a late night to early morning (11 p.m. to 5 am) curfew.
+He established a late night to early morning (11 p.m. to 5 a.m.) curfew.
 The Economist reported this action as a form of coup d'état.
-Within hours President Ahmed announced his resignation as chief advisor and postponed the scheduled election.
+Within hours, President Ahmed announced his resignation as chief advisor and postponed the scheduled election.
 Prior to his resignation, he accepted the resignations of nine of the ten advisors of the caretaker government.

 President Ahmed appointed Justice Fazlul Haque, the senior-ranking CTG advisor, as the interim Chief Advisor.
 The columnist Zafar Sobhan of the Daily Star newspaper wrote, "It is fairly apparent that it was done under pressure from the army because of the threat that the country could lose its peacekeeping role" with the United Nations, which was both prestigious and lucrative in terms of payment to the country.

 On 12 January 2007, with military backing, the former Bangladesh Bank governor Fakhruddin Ahmed, who had worked for the World Bank, was sworn in as the new Chief Advisor.
 He appointed five advisors on 13 January to form the new interim government.
 When he was officially named as the head of the caretaker government, he lifted the curfew.
 The state of emergency was continued, suspending some basic rights provided by the constitution, such as the freedom of movement, assembly, and speech to limit protests and disruptive political activity.